DrChrisLevy/DrChrisLevy.github.io/README.md

 ## Adding A New Blog Post

-- Create a new notebook in the `posts` folder (see other examples for how to do this).2.
-Add the notebook to the `posts` folder.
+- Create a new notebook in the `posts` folder (see other examples for how to do this).
+- Add the notebook to the `posts` folder.
 - Store images in the `posts/static_blog_imgs` folder.
 - Add the path of the notebook to the `fpaths` list in `blog.py`.